Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <figure> <img src="Images/Diagram6.png" /> </figure>

-   Finally, Figure 3 highlights another aspect that was taken into consideration for large scale systems with many users.
+   Finally, Figure 3 highlights another aspect that was taken into consideration for large-scale systems with many users.
 Often content owners would like to run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion.
 This approach is already common when serving web pages, and this architecture also applies to media